Ms. Meyers is a teacher and life-long introvert. When volunteering at middle school, she saw how the needs of introverts get ignored.

-An introverted student, going from one high energy class to another, gets exhausted by middle school.
+An introverted student, going from one high-energy class to another, gets exhausted by middle school.
 They arrive home, go to their rooms, and stay there for hours, unwinding from the day's assault.
 Their parents may worry about them and wonder why they're isolating.
-They make think they're depressed but, in most cases, they're just tired and overwhelmed.
+They may think they're depressed but, in most cases, they're just tired and overwhelmed.

-small group projects (3-5 students) where everyone gets to share her thoughts and opinions without the pressure of talking in front of the entire group
+- small group projects (3-5 students) where everyone gets to share their thoughts and opinions without the pressure of talking in front of the entire group

-Many middle school teachers think their students shouldn't have to raise their hands and wait to get called upon like their did in elementary school.
+Many middle school teachers think their students shouldn't have to raise their hands and wait to get called upon as they did in elementary school.
 They let their students call out answers so the discussion is more invigorating and spontaneous.
 There's just one problem with this: the same voices get heard again and again while the others go silent.
-This is especially tragic because the silent voices of the introverts are often the most deliberate, thoughtful, and compassionate ones.
+This is especially tragic because the silent voices of introverts are often the most deliberate, thoughtful, and compassionate ones.

 For wait time to work, however, middle school teachers must insist that students raise their hands and wait to get called upon each and every time.
 It's especially helpful if administrators establish this as a school-wide policy so it's consistently used and enforced in all the classrooms.
 If teachers understand that the policy of raising hands and using wait time is to benefit introverted students, they will most likely get on board.

 3. Introduce Extracurricular Activities That Appeal to Introverts